fatcatfablab/IoT4Makers/EyeIotMeetup/README.md

 *A Use Case*

 So you've created a prototype of your low power low bandwidth IoT project but find that it glitches once in a while.
-We'll cover how to bolt on a power and bandwidth Raspberry Pi with camera to resolve the problem, and perhaps enhanced the rig for future projects.
+We'll cover how to temporarily bolt on a power and bandwidth hungry Raspberry Pi with camera to resolve the problem, and perhaps enhanced the rig for future projects.